Skip to Main Content

 Dear Colleagues,

-As UCLA Vice Chancellor Anna Spain Bradley stated, “We know that our mission to educate, research and serve is best achieved when our values of equity, diversity and inclusion (EDI) are upheld.”
-In addition, research shows a diverse and inclusive workplace is better able to recruit diverse talent, has higher employee retention, more readily innovates, improves psychological safety, combats “Work-from-Home Burnout,” and generates a sense of belonging.
+As UCLA Vice Chancellor Anna Spain Bradley stated opens a new window, “We know that our mission to educate, research and serve is best achieved when our values of equity, diversity and inclusion (EDI) are upheld.”
+In addition, research shows a diverse and inclusive workplace is better able to recruit diverse talent, has higher employee retention, more readily innovates opens a new window, improves psychological safety, combats “Work-from-Home Burnout,” and generates a sense of belonging opens a new window.
 But what exactly is Equity?
 Diversity?
 Inclusion?

 Professor Heather Caruso of UCLA Anderson School defines them as follows: